kovshenin/sail/README.md

 Commands:

-	admin      Open your default web browser to the wp-login.php location backup     Create, restore and manage application backups blueprint  Run a blueprint file against your application config     Set reusable config variables
+	admin      Open your default web browser to wp-admin.
+Logs in automatically if supported backup     Create, restore and manage application backups blueprint  Run a blueprint file against your application config     Set reusable config variables